MTG2000/deep-search-parallel/Readme.md

 or you can simply use the start.bat file after downloading the dependencies.

 The App now is up and running on "localhost:5000" and you can open it with any browser.

-### Development

-Want to contribute?
-Great!

-Dillinger uses Gulp + Webpack for fast developing.
-Make a change in your file and instantaneously see your updates!

-Open your favorite Terminal and run these commands.